serverless/blog/posts/2019-09-30-easily-deploy-graphql-apis-with-serverless-components.md

 Ever since we released [Serverless Components](https://github.com/serverless/components), we've seen huge demand for an AppSync component.
 Especially that it is not natively supported in the Serverless Framework.
 Today, we're super thrilled to announce that [Serverless Components](https://github.com/serverless/components) now supports deploying GraphQL apps natively on AWS using the [aws-app-sync serverless component](https://github.com/serverless-components/aws-app-sync).

 We've built this component from scratch without any dependency on CloudFormation, making it a lot faster to deploy when compared to CloudFormation and Amplify.
 It also ships with sane defaults that makes it a lot simpler and easier to use without having to scroll through multiple pages of AWS documentation and copy/paste code.
-We've done the research for you, and we've packaged it all in a this easy-to-use component.
+We've done the research for you, and we've packaged it all in this easy-to-use component.
 It comes with the following set of features:

 - [x] Fast Deployments (~10 seconds on average)
 - [x] Create New APIs or Reuse Existing Ones